ronomon/reed-solomon/README.md

 Data redundancy is typically achieved through mirroring or replication at a cost of 3x the original data.
 With Reed-Solomon erasure codes, you can achieve better redundancy at a cost of only 1.5x the original data, for example.
 Various storage efficiencies of 1.4x and 1.18x are also possible.
 You can trade storage efficiency, redundancy and recovery time by fine-tuning the number of data shards and parity shards you use.

 ## Performance
-`reed-solomon` includes a Javascript binding as well as an optional native binding (and simple benchmark):
+`reed-solomon` includes a Javascript binding as well as an optional native binding:
 ```
-ReedSolomon(17, 3)

-1,8 GHz Intel Core i5
+ReedSolomon(17, 3) [1,8 GHz Intel Core i5]:

 Binding: Native